drfhaust/lightbox/README.md

 # lightbox
 https://github.com/drfhaust/lightbox
-Based on the information extracted from the `.ino` files, here is a draft overview for the README that describes the project, its components, parameters measured, and controlled inputs:

 This project is designed to create an intelligent power management system capable of handling multiple power sources, including mains electricity (NEPA), an inverter, and a generator.
 It aims to automate the process of switching between these power sources based on availability and predefined criteria, as well as to provide remote monitoring and control capabilities.